 Our systematic social and emotional learning promotes and improves students' attitudes and beliefs about themselves, their relationships with others, and their education.
 Students are helped to acquire the necessary skills to understand and manage their emotions, set and achieve positive goals, feel and show empathy for others, and make responsible decisions.

 Each classroom has a dedicated “Calm Corner”.
-Students are invited to visit the space when they sense that they are in need of refocusing by completing a breathing exercise, using a fidget object, doodling, etc.
+Students are invited to visit the space when they sense that they are in need of refocusing and self regulation by completing a breathing exercise, using a fidget object, doodling, etc.